drPinzonISAK/CS2022/README.md

 ## 5. Resources

-Here are some existing websites related to IB CS that will help your navigating the syllabus:
+Here are some existing websites related to IB DP Computer Science that will help you navigating the syllabus.
+They are a gold mine.

 1. [CompSci Hub by Chris Coetzee, Dartford Grammar School, UK](https://ib.compscihub.net/)
 1. [Computer Science Wiki by Bill MacKenty, American School of Warsaw](https://computersciencewiki.org/index.php/Welcome)